Setting Up Test Coverage Profiling for C or C++

 In your build script/build pipeline, execute the following steps:

-1. Set the COVFILE environment variable for the entire build pipeline.
-At this location, the compilation process will create a .cov file that contains information needed by the instrumented binary to record test coverage.
-The Bullseye documentation has detailed guidelines for how to set this correctly.
+file that contains information needed by the instrumented binary to record test coverage.
+The Bullseye documentation has detailed guidelines for how to set this correctly. - Delete the old

-3. Before invoking your compiler to build your binary, enable coverage collection by running
+file if present. - Before invoking your compiler to build your binary, enable coverage collection by runningsh

 cov01 -1